+- o Loan may not be secured by home or home equity

+- Loan documents must indicate the following:

+- Principal loan amount

+- Schedule of loan disbursements

+- Schedule and due dates of repayments

+- Order of allocating payments (to principal, interest, fees, etc.)

+- Interest rate

-- Borrower(s), lender, servicer - Nature of lender's security interest (e.g., UCC-1 financing statement) - Events of default and lender's remed(ies) upon default (including forbearance as discussed above) - All fees and penalties
+- Borrower(s), lender, servicer

+- Nature of lender's security interest (e.g., UCC-1 financing statement)

+- Events of default and lender's remed(ies) upon default (including forbearance as discussed above)

+- All fees and penalties

 In addition, to ensure portability and transferability of subscription contracts, as required by Section 1-75(c)(1)(N) of the Act, any such contract should provide that the subscriber (i) may retain the subscription (or at least a downsized version of the subscription relative to the subscriber's new load) as long as the subscriber changes addresses for utility service within the same utility service territory, and (ii) may assign or sell the subscription to another person within the same utility service territory, without any fee owed to the subscription counterparty, subject to reasonable terms and conditions including matching the subscription size to the new subscriber's load.
-The Agency understands that the community renewable net metering tariffs for Ameren Illinois, and ComEd, and MidAmerican approved by the Commission on September 27, 2017 are consistent with these principles and expects that updated tariffs approved by the Commission in accordance with Public Act 102-0662 will likewise incorporate these provisions.
+The Agency understands that the community renewable net metering tariffs for Ameren Illinois and ComEd approved by the Commission are consistent with these principles.618